solana-beach/api/README.md

 ## Documentation
 Our REST-API servers are available under the Base URL `https://api.solanabeach.io/v1`.

-Your requests must use the HTTP `GET` method and must include a `Accept: application/json` and `Authorization: bearer {YOUR-API-KEY}` header.
+Your requests must use the HTTP `GET` method and must include a `Accept: application/json` and `Authorization: Bearer {YOUR-API-KEY}` header.

 If the HTTP response status code reports an error the response schema will look like this:
 ```